Core Calculators

 What Is UK Landed Cost?

-UK landed cost is the total cost of getting goods from a Chinese factory to your UK warehouse or delivery point.
+UK landed cost is the total cost of getting goods from a US factory to your UK warehouse or delivery point.
 It goes well beyond the supplier invoice price — covering international freight, cargo insurance, UK customs duty (UKGT), Import VAT, customs clearance fees, and domestic delivery.

 [!IMPORTANT]